 Many people who have come to me for support to recover from Workplace Bullying are people pleasers with low self-esteem..the pattern of abuse will continue until the target takes their power back and starts to take care of themselves first.
 Getting support as soon as possible is fundamental to ensure you start to recover.

-Employment does not cover bullying specifically and in itself bullying is not illegal, although their may be aspects that could be legally described as harassment.
+Employment law does not cover bullying specifically and in itself bullying is not illegal, although their may be aspects that could be legally described as harassment.
 Due to feelings of shame it can be extremely difficult for targets of bullying to come forward and tell somebody.
-This includes telling HR departments and employers, it is often the case that even when targets come forward the person they tell isnt a neutral party…and therefore is unable to be unbiased.
-It is for this reason that speaking to somebody outside of the situation is key to recovery. don’t know how to and/or don’t believe the grievances or make excuses ie lots of stress in that department due to the re-structure.
+This includes telling HR departments and employers, it is often the case that even when targets come forward the person they tell isn’t a neutral party and therefore is unable to be unbiased.
+It is for this reason that speaking to somebody outside of the situation is key to recovery.

 You can donate money towards the work of Dorset Anti-Bullying Service through PayPal, BACS and Cheque or through the offer of skills, talents and abilities as an Anti-Bullying Ambassador.